The Best of Gran Canaria

 On Tenerife, stay two nights in Puerto de la Cruz, enjoying the shops, bars and beaches.
 Day three visit La Orotava, with its grand 17th-century mansions.
 Still in historical mode, continue on to La Laguna’s traditional quarter for an overnight stay.
-Next day, retrace your steps to contrasting Garachico and its simple fishermen’s cottages.
-Day five head for the extraordinary El Teide for a day of walking, gawping and camera snapping.
+Next day, retrace your steps to contrasting Garachico and its simple fisher’s cottages.
+Day five head to extraordinary El Teide for a day of walking and gawping.
 Day six hightail it to Los Cristianos and catch the daily ferry to La Palma.

-Spend a couple of nights in the capital Santa Cruz, exploring the old town, kicking back on the beach and taking a pilgrimage to the Santuario de la Virgen de las Nieves.
+Spend a couple of nights in the capital Santa Cruz de la Palma, exploring the old town, kicking back on the beach and taking a pilgrimage to the Santuario de la Virgen de las Nieves.
 Continue north to explore the hilly, cobbled streets of San Andrés.
-Day eight visit the lush rainforest of Los Tiles before cooling off at the salt-water pools at Charco Azul.
+Day eight visit the lush rainforest of Los Tiles before cooling off at the saltwater pools at Charco Azul.
 Day nine hike through the stunning Parque Nacional de la Caldera de Taburiente.
 Continue south to lively Puerto Naos before visiting the handicraft museum at Villa de Mazo.

 La Gomera and El Hierro